PolySync/oscc/CONTRIBUTING.md

 CAN frames can be better detailed, PCBs can be optimized or code could be refactored and improved.

 The directory structure of the project is created in such a way that adding support for additional vehicles should be simple and intuitive.
-All vehicle specific directories should be reacreated for each additional vehicle.
+All vehicle specific directories should be recreated for each additional vehicle.
+The naming convention for is <make>_<model>_<generational identifier>
 Below is a sample of how additional vehicle directories should be created.

     .